 Outback Road Trip Day 4: Uluru Sunrise & Kata Tjuta Hike

-The Kata Tjuta are a bundle of 36 red rock formations that span over 20km.
-Another holy site set within a now protected National Park, the stones are said to date back more than 500 millions years.
+Passing these orange-red domes on a 7.5 km trail is no easy feat.
 It’s an arduous hike in the heat so it’s best to start as early as possible and aim to be finished before the midday high sun.

 Outback Road Trip Day 5: Kings Canyon Hike

-We had travelled the Outback like true adventurers while knowing we were only visitors in a very sacred space that we will never truly know or comprehend.
+We had travelled the Outback like adventurers while knowing we were simply visitors in a very sacred space that we will never truly know or comprehend.

-- The five-day Mulgas tour (which departs in both directions of Darwin to Alice Springs and Alice Spring to Darwin) costs $629 Australian dollars.
+The five-day Mulgas tour (which departs in both directions of Darwin to Alice Springs and Alice Spring to Darwin) costs 629 Australian dollars.
 The standard Alice Springs to Darwin ‘Express’ tour (which doesn’t include the three-day Uluru tour and hikes) is $289.
 A more fun, scenic and cheaper alternative than flying.